-Best Kitchen Shears of 2020
+Best Kitchen Shears

 If you are looking for the sharpest pair of kitchen shears with no frills or gimmicks, then scroll no further.
 Where other models struggled, the J.A.
 Henckels International Take-Apart kitchen shears excelled, being able to cut through everything from bone to cardboard effortlessly.
 With no extra features or grooves on the blade and the ability to come apart, this pair is easy to clean quickly after each use.
 We found the rounded plastic handles of this pair to be comfortable even after extended use in the kitchen.

 While this pair's handle is comfortable, it is slightly smaller than other models', fitting only two fingers comfortably with bigger hands and three fingers well with smaller hands.
 These shears are simple and well rounded in their ability to cut everything from green onion to chicken breasts, but if you are looking for a pair with more features, acting more like a multitool in the kitchen, then look at some others on this list.